 General Money Matters

-The amount will be USD$500 per person and this will need to be topped up regularly on board.
-You may pay in AUD cash but will be charged at the prevailing onboard USD rate.
-You can obtain an itemized cabin statement at any time from Guest Services on Deck 5.
+You may pay in cash but will be charged at the prevailing onboard rate.
+You can obtain an itemized cabin statement at any time from Guest Services.
 A credit card is the easiest way to pay for your on board account at the end of the cruise.
 You don’t even need to line up to pay for this at the end of the cruise as a copy of your account will be delivered to your cabin and your credit card will be charged automatically.
-If you have a disputed charge, you can check it with Guest Services on Deck 5.
+If you have a disputed charge, you can check it with Guest Services.

 Royal Caribbean recommends that you do not use a debit card as your payment method.
 If you do wish to use a debit card, daily holds of your onboard purchases will be placed on your debit card account.
 Once you have settled your account at the end of the cruise, the daily amounts held can remain on your account for up to 30 days after the cruise ends.
 Please ensure that you have enough funds available to avoid fees from your bank.

-An ATM is also available on-board to dispense $USD.
-Additional charges do apply for making withdrawals from the ATM plus your banks charges.
+ATMs are also available onboard.
+(USD) Additional charges do apply for making withdrawals from the ATM plus your banks charges.

-Laundry, dry-cleaning and pressing services are available on-board Radiance of the Seas.
+Laundry, dry-cleaning and pressing services are available on board Serenade of the Seas.
 There is NO self-serve laundry.
 Due to ship safety regulations, you are NOT permitted to bring travel irons on-board.

 Compass Daily Newsletter

-There is an Internet area (fees payable) on board Radiance of the Seas (Deck 4).
+There is an Internet area (fees payable) on board.
 In addition, there is ship wide Wi-Fi.
 Charges are applicable for all internet usage on board.

 Information on pre-paid packages are available in detail on-board including wireless capabilities.